 Consider the unweighted knapsack problem

 which can be viewed as a selection problem whose optimal solution assigns the value $1$ to the elements of $b$ associated to the top $k$ values of $\hat{c}$.
-Relaxing the constraint (\ref{eq:int_constraint}) to $0 \leq b \leq 1$ results in an equivalent linear programming problem with discrete optimal solutions $b \in \{ 0,1 \}^n$, despite being both convex and composed of continuous functions.
-This useful property holds for any linear program with totally unimodular constraints and integer right-side-side coefficients \cite{bazaraa2008linear}.
+Relaxing constraint (\ref{eq:int_constraint}) to $0 \leq b \leq 1$ results in an equivalent linear program (LP) with discrete optimal solutions $b \in \{ 0,1 \}^n$, despite being both convex and composed of continuous functions.
+This useful property holds for any LP with totally unimodular constraints and integer right-side coefficients \citep{bazaraa2008linear}.

-This optimization problem can be viewed as a mapping from $\hat{c}$ to a binary vector indicating its top $k$ values, and represents thus a natural candidate for selection of the optimal sub-ensemble of size $k$ given the individual agents' predicted scores, seen as $\hat{c}$.
-The outputs of Problem \eqref{eq:knapsack} define a piecewise constant function, $\mathcal{K}(\hat{c})$, which does not admit readily informative gradients, posing challenges to differentiability.
+This optimization problem can be viewed as a mapping from $\hat{c}$ to a binary vector indicating its top $k$ values, and represents thus a natural candidate for selection of the optimal sub-ensemble of size $k$ given the individual base learners' predicted scores, seen as $\hat{c}$.
+However, the outputs of Problem \eqref{eq:knapsack} define a piecewise constant function, $\mathcal{K}(\hat{c})$, which does not admit readily informative gradients, posing challenges to differentiability.
 For integration into the end-to-end learning system, the function $\mathcal{K}(\hat{c})$ must provide informative gradients with respect to $\hat{c}$.
-In this work, this challenge is overcome by smoothing $\mathcal{K}(\hat{c})$ based on perturbing $\hat{c}$ with random noise, as elaborated next.
+In this work, this challenge is overcome by smoothing $\mathcal{K}(\hat{c})$ based on perturbing $\hat{c}$ with random noise.

-As observed in \citet{berthet2020learning}, any continuous, convex linear programming problem can be used to define a \emph{differentiable perturbed optimizer}, which yields approximately the same solutions but is differentiable with respect to its linear objective coefficients.
+As observed by \cite{berthet2020learning}, any continuous, convex linear programming problem can be used to define a \emph{differentiable perturbed optimizer}, which yields approximately the same solutions but is differentiable with respect to its linear objective coefficients.
 Given a random noise variable $Z$ with probability density $p(z) \propto \exp{(-v(z))}$ where $v$ is a twice differentiable function,

 is a differentiable perturbed optimizer associated to $\mathcal{K}$.
-The factor $\epsilon > 0$ is a temperature parameter which controls the sensitivity of its gradients (or properly, Jacobian matrix), which can itself be represented by the expected value \cite{abernethy2016perturbation}:
+The temperature parameter $\epsilon > 0$ controls the sensitivity of its gradients (or properly, Jacobian matrix), which can itself be represented by the expected value \citep{abernethy2016perturbation}: